sushi-labs/sushiswap/packages/sushi/README.md

 // sync the pools data every 30 secs in the background setInterval(async () => {
-    const blockNumber = 123n; // optioinal, set to undefined to update pools data to latest block await router.updatePools(blockNumber);
+    const blockNumber = 123n; // optional, set to undefined to update pools data to latest block await router.updatePools(blockNumber);
 }, 30_000);